xJeevz/StockApp-nodejs/README.md

     "nodemon": "^2.0.19"

 # BEFORE RUNNING
 Make sure to have a MongoDB driver code connected to it and a JWT Secret key.
-In order to connect it, create a file in the folder called .env and write these lines but replace the after = with your own key/code.
+In order to connect it, create a file in the folder called .env and write these lines but replace after = with your own key/code.
        DB_CONNECTION=mongodb+srv://username:password@cluster0...
        JWT_SECRET=sdjkfh8923yhjdks...